 By joining an umbrella, you become an employee.
 Therefore, on your payslips, you’ll see the traditional PAYE deductions listed, including income tax, NI, etc. However, you will also notice that employment costs are deducted too – the Apprenticeship Levy (0.5%) and Employer’s NI (13.8%).
 Why are umbrella employees responsible for these?

-Umbrella companies do not benefit from the work you undertake, and they exist purely for payroll purposes.
+Umbrella companies do not benefit from your work; they exist purely for payroll purposes.
 Therefore, they cannot afford to cover the employment costs because the only income they generate is the margin they deduct each time workers are paid.

-Nowadays, most up to speed recruitment agencies offer two rates for temporary assignments – a standard PAYE rate (probably for in-house agency PAYE payroll) and an uplifted rate should the worker require an umbrella company.
-The uplifted rate is designed to consider the employment costs and stop these impacting the worker’s pay retention.
+Nowadays, most up-to-date recruitment agencies offer two rates for temporary assignments—a standard PAYE rate (probably for in-house agency PAYE payroll) and an uplifted rate should the worker require an umbrella company.
+The uplifted rate is designed to consider the employment costs and prevent them from impacting the worker’s pay retention.

 The employment costs are not straightforward.
-While they’re not the fault of the umbrella company, the concept may take time to get used to.
+While they’re not the umbrella company’s fault, the concept may take time to get used to.
 If you have any questions about your rate of pay and the employment costs, speak directly with your recruitment agency or end-hirer.

 Once you’ve joined an umbrella, all you need to do is submit signed timesheets to be paid on time.
 However, this isn’t strictly true.
-99% of the time, the process will go smoothly, and you’ll be paid on time.
-However, if any errors or delays occur throughout the supply chain – you could suffer.
+The process will go smoothly 99% of the time, and you’ll be paid on time.
+However, you could suffer if any errors or delays occur throughout the supply chain.

 For example, if there is a technical error at your recruitment agency, perhaps a systems outage, they may be late paying your umbrella company.
 As a result, your umbrella company may not pay you on time.